prachi-madane14/MediLink/README.md

 🩺 MediLink – Smart Medical Appointment & Health Record System MediLink is a full-stack healthcare web application built using the MERN stack, designed to streamline the medical appointment process for both patients and doctors.

-🔗 Built in collaboration with https://github.com/shrutipachpor810
+🔗 This project was developed in collaboration with  https://github.com/shrutipachpor810, whose contributions were invaluable in bringing this idea to life.

 ✨ Features:
 🔐 Authentication & Role-based Access – Secure signup/login with roles (Doctor/Patient)